HynekS/wp-next-graphql-tutorial/readme.md

 ## Create a basic api

-In our Next.js project we create a new directory, `lib`, and in this library a new file, `api.js`.
+In our Next.js project we create a new directory, `lib`, and in this library a new file, `api.js` (you can go straightly for TypeScript and make it `api.ts`, but the compiler will likely complain about some `any` parameters – you can mute it for now using the `// @ts-nocheck` on the top of the file).
 This file will contain a function that we'll use for querying the graphql endpoint created by WP GraphQL plugin.

 ```tsx
 const API_URL = process.env.GRAPHQL_API_URL;